History of Alaska Seaplanes

 Stedman's business partner Kent Craford was the founding President and CEO of SeaPort Airlines, the sister company of Wings of Alaska.
 Craford pioneered the concept of business commuter service outside of TSA jurisdiction with a route between Portland, Oregon and Seattle's Boeing Field.
 Craford left SeaPort/Wings of Alaska in November 2009.
 Stedman left the company in early 2010.

 Alaska Seaplanes aircraft utilize ADS-B avionics technology, a significant safety tool allowing pilots to fly with a moving GPS map which continually depicts the plane's proximity to terrain and other aircraft.
-The company is headquartered in Juneau, currently employs 100 team members, and operates on a year-round basis.
+The company is headquartered in Juneau, currently employs well over 100 team members, and operates on a year-round basis.